polkadotters/SubAuction/README.md

 !["Auction
 Image"](https://img.etimg.com/thumb/width-600,height-400,imgsize-113275,resizemode-1,msid-76076103/news/politics-and-nation/auction-of-specially-plucked-teas-on-june-22-to-commemorate-international-tea-day.jpg)

+## Implementation of the NFT token
+You can find more information about our implementation and JSON metadata NFT format in our [docs](nft.md).

 ## Design philosophy

 Aim of this project is to create a platform which will support different kinds of auction for the upcoming prime time of the